Find out about our upcoming open and visit days

 Together with your application you should also submit the following documents:

 - Academic transcripts of your previous study showing the subjects you have taken and grades obtained.
-If these documents are in languages other than English please provide official translations together with your transcripts.
+If these documents are in languages other than English please also provide official translations.

 - Two letters of academic reference from your current or most recent place of study.
 These would usually be from a personal tutor or project supervisor and should be accompanied where possible by the referee report form which has details of what should be included in the reference letter itself.
 You can also ask your referees to send their reference directly to us.